 The application narrative (Part III of the application) is where you, the applicant, address the selection criteria that reviewers use to evaluate your application.
-You must limit the application narrative to the equivalent of no more than 100 pages, using the following standards:
+You must limit the application narrative to no more than 50 pages, using the following standards:

-- A "page" is 8.5" x 11" (on one side only) with 1" margins at the top, bottom, and both sides. - Double-space (no more than three lines per vertical inch) all text in the application narrative, including titles, headings, footnotes, quotations, references, and captions. - Use a font that is either 12 point or larger and no smaller than 10 pitch (characters per inch).
+• A "page" is 8.5" x 11" (on one side only) with 1" margins at the top, bottom, and both sides.

+• Double-space (no more than three lines per vertical inch) all text in the application narrative, including titles, headings, footnotes, quotations, reference citations, and captions, as well as all text in charts, tables, figures, graphs, and screen shots.

+Use a font that is either 12 point or larger.

-The page limit does not apply to Part I, the cover sheet; Part II, the budget section, including the narrative budget justification; Part IV, the assurances and certifications; or the one-page abstract, the resumes, the bibliography, references, or the letters of support.
-However, the page limit does apply to the application narrative in Part III.
+The page limit and double-line spacing does not apply to Part I, the cover sheet; Part II, the budget section, including the narrative budget justification; Part IV, the assurances and certifications; or the abstract (follow the guidance provided elsewhere in the application package for completing the abstract template), the table of contents, the list of priority requirements, the resumes, the reference list, the letters of support, or the Appendices.
+However, the page limit and double-spacing of lines does apply to the application narrative, including all text in charts, tables, figures, graphs, and screen shots in Part III.

-We will reject any application if you exceed the page limit; or if you apply other standards and exceed the equivalent of the page limit.
+We will reject any application if you exceed the page limit in the narrative section, or if you apply other standards other than those specified in the application package.